 Remission is a word doctors often use when talking about cancer.
 It means that after treatment there is no sign of the cancer.

 You might hear your doctor talk about complete remission and partial remission.

-This means that the cancer can't be detected on scans, X-rays, or blood tests, etc. Doctors sometimes call this a complete response or they might say there is no evidence of disease.
+This means that the cancer can't be detected on scans, x-rays, blood tests or other tests.
+Doctors sometimes call this a complete response or they might say there is no evidence of disease.

 This means the treatment has killed some of the cells, but not all.
 The cancer has shrunk, but can still be seen on scans and doesn't appear to be growing.

 The treatment might have stopped the cancer from growing.
 Or the treatment could have made the cancer smaller so that other treatments are more likely to help, such as surgery or radiotherapy.
 This is sometimes called a partial response.